keyboard_arrow_up

 Chip Space

-The space between the teeth on a broach that accumulates chips during the cutting operation.
+The gap between the teeth of a broach that collects chips during the cutting operation.

 Cutting Teeth